 - circumstances that would limit physician use of either TCM code.

-The AAFP also created a transitional care management 30-day worksheet(2 page PDF) designed to help FPs log important information in the patient's transitional care summary, including must-have dates and discussion notes regarding
+The AAFP also created a transitional care management 30-day worksheet(0 bytes) designed to help FPs log important information in the patient's transitional care summary, including must-have dates and discussion notes regarding

 - interactive contact and seven-day and 14-day face-to-face visits;